IBM/dbb/Utilities/WebAppCleanUp/README.md

 ```
 $DBBHOME/bin/groovyz WebAppCleanUp.groovy --groupsFile groups.txt --collectionsFile collections.txt
 ```
-The format of the deletion list files are simple text with build group or collection name per line.
+The format of the deletion list files are simple text with one build group or collection name per line.
 Example of `collectons.txt`:
 ```
 MortgageApplication-MQSupport
 MortgageApplication-MQSupport-outputs